AnaBondiguel/Project-Prioritization-Client-2/README.md

 ![Modules](client/public/images/modulesfrontend.png)

 The front end code is categorised into folders based on their purpose:
+Chen's writing: update your information

-The assets folder contains images.
+The assets folder contains images and the manual testing excel. @mui folder contains the styling framework for the app.
 The components folder contains components that make up each page of the website.
 The pages folder contains the code for each page, and the components from the components folder are imported into each of these pages.
 The service folder contains code that communicate with back-end code.
 The utils folder contains StateContext.jsx and StateReducer.jsx.
 The tests folder contains code for Jest testing for all the functionalities of our app that interacts with users.

 Back End